ravichandraveeranki/etf-data-pipeline/README.md

 # 🚀 End-to-End ETF Data Pipeline using Python & Pandas

 This project is a simple ETL (Extract, Transform, Load) pipeline built using Python and Pandas.
+This pipeline processes financial time-series data and computes daily returns for analysis.

 ## 🔹 Features
 - Extracts data from a CSV file